okta/odyssey/FORMS.md

 Fieldset-specific HTML attributes/behaviors:

-- `disabled`: If this Boolean attribute is set, all form controls that are descendants of the `<fieldset>` are disabled.
+- `disabled`: If this Boolean attribute is set, all Inputs that are descendants of the `<fieldset>` are disabled.
   - Form elements inside the `<legend>` element won't be disabled, but this doesn't seem like a valid use case for Odyssey.
   - In the case of FieldGroup, `disabled` could be passed to the child Fields (or their Inputs).
 Disabling whole FieldGroups on the parent `fieldset` is also viable.
 - `name`: The name associated with the group.